justinlwz/jumpstart/README.md

 ---

-A boilerplate to help kickstart Design System implementation and skip some of the initial setup.
+A Storybook boilerplate to help kickstart Design System implementation and skip some of the initial setup.
+Storybook is a development environment that helps you build, view and test each component interactively.